 Step 4: Submit Employee Details to Your EOR

-Once you've selected a candidate and chosen a provider, submit the employee's information.
-The EOR generates a locally compliant employment contract.
-This typically takes 1-3 business days, depending on the country's requirements.
+Once you’ve selected a candidate and chosen a provider, submit the employee’s information.
+Expect a locally compliant employment contract within 1-3 business days, depending on the country’s requirements.
 Complex markets like France or Brazil may take up to a week due to mandatory contract clauses and benefits enrollment.

 Step 5: Onboard and Start Working

-The employee reviews and signs their contract, gets enrolled in local benefits, and starts working.
+Once the contract is signed, the employee enrolls in local benefits and starts working.
 Payroll runs through the EOR on the local pay cycle.
-You manage the employee's work directly - assigning tasks, running one-on-ones, handling performance reviews - just as you would with a domestic hire.
+You manage the employee’s work directly - assigning tasks, running one-on-ones, handling performance reviews - just as you would with a domestic hire.

 Should You Start with a Contractor and Convert Later?

-Not ready to commit to full-time employment?
-Many companies start with contractors and convert to full-time employees through an EOR once the relationship proves out.
+Starting with a contractor arrangement is the lower-risk path when you want to evaluate international talent before committing to full-time employment.
+Many companies begin with a short engagement and convert through an EOR once the relationship proves out.
 Contractor engagements grew 46% from 2023 to 2024, while new full-time hires dropped 2% (Remote.com, 2025).
 The contract-first approach is becoming the default.

 Here’s how the conversion works:

 - Start with a contractor agreement - engage the worker as an independent contractor for 2-6 months.
-This lets both sides evaluate fit without the complexity of international employment.
+Both sides can evaluate fit without the complexity of international employment.

 - Assess misclassification risk - if the contractor works exclusively for you, follows your schedule, and uses your tools, they may already functionally be an employee.
-Extended contractor relationships in this pattern create escalating legal risk.
+Extended arrangements in this pattern create escalating legal risk.

 - Convert through your EOR - most providers offer a contractor-to-employee conversion workflow.
-The transition typically takes 1-2 weeks.
-The EOR handles severance of the contractor agreement, generation of a compliant employment contract, benefits enrollment, and payroll setup.
+Conversion typically takes 1-2 weeks.
+Your EOR handles severance of the contractor agreement, generation of a compliant employment contract, benefits enrollment, and payroll setup.

 What makes this path risky?
 Misclassification.
 If a contractor walks like an employee and works like an employee, labor courts in most jurisdictions will treat them as one - regardless of what the contract says.
-The penalties vary wildly: $5,000-$25,000 per violation in California, back social contributions for up to 30 years in Germany, and potentially millions in Brazil.
+Penalties vary widely: $5,000-$25,000 per violation in California, back social contributions for up to 30 years in Germany, and potentially millions in Brazil.

-An EOR lets you convert contractors cleanly before misclassification risk accumulates.
-For companies sourcing international talent, AI recruiting tools can find candidates for either contractor or full-time roles - the employment structure is a separate decision you make after identifying the right person.
+Converting contractors cleanly before misclassification risk accumulates is exactly what an EOR enables.
+When searching for international talent, AI recruiting tools can find workers for either contractor or full-time roles - the employment structure is a separate decision you make after identifying the right person.

 What Does a Complete Global Hiring Stack Look Like?

-An Employer of Record solves the employment problem.
-It doesn't solve the sourcing problem, the scheduling problem, or the outreach problem.
-The most effective global hiring teams combine three layers.
+An EOR solves the employment problem.
+What it doesn’t solve is the candidate pipeline problem, the scheduling problem, or the outreach problem.
+Most effective global hiring teams build around three layers.

 “I jumped into Pin solo toward the end of 2025 and closed out the year with over $1M in billings during just the final 4 months - no team, no agency.
 The sourcing data is incredible, scanning 850M+ profiles with recruiter-level precision to uncover perfect-fit candidates I’d never find otherwise.” - Nick Poloni, President at Cascadia Search Group